Go! Go! Loser Ranger!: Red Battalion

 A former colorless cadet who originally joined to seek revenge on the boss monsters for the death of his brother and to get the truth of why their existence was hidden by the Ranger Academy, feeling betrayed by them in their corruption.
-He transferred over to the Red Battalion due to his actions in fighting Peltrola in the first year, even though he failed the test; the Rangers impressed by his skill.
+He transferred over to the Red Battalion due to his actions in fighting Peltrola in the first year, even though he failed the test; the Rangers were impressed by his skill.